Skip to main content

 College Endowment

-• To deliver a world-class undergraduate education;
+• Providing world-class undergraduate education

-• To preserve the real capital value of the endowment, after distributions and inflation, over the long term.
+• Maintain the real capital value of the Endowment after distributions and inflation

-Distribution Policy and Income Policy
+Distribution and Income Policy

 Financial Assets Portfolio